wiktor-jozwik/stock-quotes/README.md

   ```
 * POST
   * post company:
-    * provide name and symbol and post on default path + /company
+    * provide name and symbol in body and post on default path + /company
   * post quote:
-    * provide companyId, date and value and post on default path + /quotes
+    * provide companyId, date and value in body and post on default path + /quotes
 * PUT
   * provide body with fields to be changed and request on path like that, after default path insert /company/{symbol}
   ```
-  localhost:3000/companies/c3a88fb3-e997-4269-b0d5-5617f2fdcd91
+  localhost:3000/companies/AAPL

   ```

 * DELETE
-  * provide ID of quote which have to be deleted in the same way as getting quote by ID
+  * delete quote by providing ID of quote which have to be deleted in the same way as getting quote by ID
+  * delete company by providing symbol of company which have to be deleted in the same way as getting company by symbol

 ### GraphQL
 ```